0m4r/MMM-SoccerLiveScore/README.md

 ## Installation

 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/0m4r/MMM-SoccerLiveScore`.
-2. Type `npm ci`
-3. Prepare your configuration
+2. Prepare your configuration
-4. Restart your MagicMirror
+3. Restart your MagicMirror

 ## Config